NeuraiProject/neurai-rpc/neurai_methods.md

-  "version": xxxxx,           (numeric) the server version "protocolversion": xxxxx,   (numeric) the protocol version "walletversion": xxxxx,     (numeric) the wallet version "balance": xxxxxxx,         (numeric) the total Ravencoin balance of the wallet "blocks": xxxxxx,           (numeric) the current number of blocks processed in the server "timeoffset": xxxxx,        (numeric) the time offset "connections": xxxxx,       (numeric) the number of connections
+  "version": xxxxx,           (numeric) the server version "protocolversion": xxxxx,   (numeric) the protocol version "walletversion": xxxxx,     (numeric) the wallet version "balance": xxxxxxx,         (numeric) the total Neurai balance of the wallet "blocks": xxxxxx,           (numeric) the current number of blocks processed in the server "timeoffset": xxxxx,        (numeric) the time offset "connections": xxxxx,       (numeric) the number of connections